vinaygopinath/androidtutorial/app/views/concept_lessons/_android_views.html.md

 ##Button
 <br/>
-<%= image_tag "android_widgets/button.png", alt: "Button", title: "Buttons in Android" %>
+<%= image_tag "android_widgets/button.png", alt: "Android views Button", title: "Android views Buttons" %>

 ###What
 Button is the most used UI element in Android.
 For every action you want to do, you want the user to click on a button.